 DO THEY REALLY COOK THAT FAST?

 There are a couple of caveats, though.
-You need to add in the time it takes the machine to come up to pressure.
-That can take 15 or 20 minutes.
+You need to add in the time it takes the machine to come up to pressure, usually 15 or 20 minutes.

-Stovetop pressure cookers got a bad reputation years ago because it was relatively easy to remove the lid before the pressure released.
-So there was a risk of burns and messes.
-“You could end up with soup on your ceiling,” Williams says.
+Years ago, stovetop pressure cookers got a bad reputation for their lids being relatively easy to remove before the pressure released, which runs the risk of burns and messes.
+“You could end up with soup on your ceiling,” says Williams.

-Today’s electric models have built-in safety features so you can’t release the lid when the pressure is still high.
+To avoid those issues, modern electric models are equipped with built-in safety features that prevent you from releasing the lid while the pressure is still high.

 “Pressure cookers are safe, but we need to be following good practices,” Barbone says.
-Some of the things you might see on the Internet, like covering the steam release valve, aren’t safe.
-Instead, position your pot so the steam isn’t hitting your cabinets or walls if that’s a concern.
+Some of the things you might see on the Internet, like covering the steam release valve to protect cabinets or walls from steam, aren’t safe.
+Instead, position your pot accordingly if that’s a concern.

 And don’t fill your Instant Pot more than about halfway.
 You need the pot empty enough to get to a safe pressure and remain safe throughout your cooking time.